Basic Rigging Tutorial

 Setting appropriate masses is necessary if we want our character to move in a physically accurate way.

-33. Make sure that the Delete proto objects after create option is unchecked
+- Make sure the Delete proto objects after create option is checked

 After a short wait, your rig should be generated.
 Switch to the Point Controller Mode to test it.